PetrusMaximus0/odin-blog-api/README.md

 # Blog Api

-This is an API solution for The Odin Project's [Blog API](https://www.theodinproject.com/lessons/nodejs-blog-api).
+This is an API solution for The Odin Project's [Blog API](https://www.theodinproject.com/lessons/node-path-nodejs-blog-api).

+_note: This solution is for an older version of the Blog API exercise._

 ## See the other solutions